<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 Multiple adults involved in decision-making can lead to inconsistency in rules or confusion for children.

-Conflicts in Lifestyle Choices
+Conflicts In Lifestyle Choices

 Differences in thinking, whether regarding food, clothing, or how to manage finances, can lead to tension, especially across generations.